xMistt/fortnitepy-bot/README.md

     </a>
 </p>

-<p align="center">A Fortnite HTTP/XMPP bot coded in Python with party capabilities.</p>
+<p align="center">A Fortnite HTTP/XMPP lobby bot coded in Python with party capabilities.</p>

 ---